Skip to main content

 Open – Partially Addressed

 In December 2023, NIH reported actions it had taken and others it was planning to take to enhance its data science workforce.
 For example, in July 2023, NIH released a new Hiring Paths, Recruitment, & Incentives Playbook for hiring managers and human resource liaisons.
 The playbook outlines the numerous hiring paths (i.e., legal authorities), recruitment strategies, and incentives available at NIH.
 In addition, the agency issued a new GS-1560 (i.e., data scientist) standard position description and job analysis that can be used by hiring managers and human resource liaisons.
 NIH also launched the use of the OPM Agency Talent Portal to hiring managers and human resource liaisons.
 According to NIH, the tool offers targeted recruitment services and provides the ability to find talented data science personnel and invite them to apply to vacant jobs.
 NIH also stated that it plans to, among other things, build a data science workforce SharePoint site that houses sample position descriptions, job analyses, recruitment/outreach strategies, workforce planning and training guides, and other related information to help meet data science workforce needs.
 NIH's strategies and plans, however, are not linked to gaps in competencies and staffing because the agency is still working to identify these gaps.
-We will continue to monitor NIH's efforts to implement the recommendation.
+The agency provided an update in August 2024.
+We are currently reviewing the documentation and will update the status of the recommendation appropriately.

 National Institutes of Health The NIH Director should ensure that NIH documents new time frames to complete the guidance its staff will need to determine researchers' compliance with their data management and sharing plans, and ensure that the guidance is implemented.
 (Recommendation 11)